ishant513/portfolio/README.md

-Ishan's coding exercise for 10th grade primarily to help AP Computer Science A.
-The goal of this repository is to help my fellow students get some help in realizing coding is fun!!
+These are my codes for AP Computer Science A and also some personal side projects.
+Hopefully you enjoy these codes and find some use in them.